Last revised: April 23, 2019

 aircraft are projected to be closer than 1,000' in altitude and five miles

-horizontally, the aircraft's data blocks display a flashing "CA" on the
+horizontally, the aircraft's data blocks display a flashing "" on the

 January 21, 1976 - British Airways and Air France began the world's first scheduled supersonic passenger service with simultaneous takeoffs of Anglo-French Concorde SST aircraft from London and Paris for flights to Bahrain and Rio de Janeiro.
 Concorde flew regular transatlantic flights from London Heathrow and Paris Charles de Gaulle Airport to New York's JFK and Washington Dulles at record speeds (less than half the time of other jets).